JCSMR is a centre of vibrant and innovative medical research.

 The focus of our research is understanding how to generate effective immunity against the malaria parasite Plasmodium.

-The translational research group in immunology is seeking to understand the genetic etiology and cellular pathogenesis of human diseases arising from dysregulated immunity.
+Seeking to understand the genetic etiology and cellular pathogenesis of human diseases arising from dysregulated immunity.

 The Dehorter Group aims to determine how interneurons shape neuronal networks activity and contribute to circuits balance in health and disease.